arghanath007/Data-Structure-and-Algorithms/Gates/Unacademy Learning/C_programming_and_Data_Structure/DS_and_C_programming_notes.md

 ## Union and Structure difference

-> In union, we are not getting separate space for each value.
+* **Union** -> In union, we are not getting separate space for each value.
 The largest size data type in the union is used as the size of the union.
 That size is used **repeatedly and overlapping and overwritten** to store the values of the union.
 Previous values are replaced/removed when newer values are entered and the previous values are not accessible anymore. **All of the values are not uniquely and simultaneously present at the same time**.

-> In structure, we are getting separate space for each value. **The size is the total sum of all the data-types present in the structure**. **All of the values are uniquely and simultaneously present at the same time**.
+* **Structure** -> In structure, we are getting separate space for each value. **The size is the total sum of all the data-types present in the structure**. **All of the values are uniquely and simultaneously present at the same time**.

 ## DPP 4.